Senior Fellow at the American Enterprise Institute (AEI), Advisor to the Walton Family Foundation

-Elaine Maag is a principal research associate in the Urban-Brookings Tax Policy Center at the Urban Institute, where she studies income support programs for low-income families and children.
+Elaine Maag is a Principal Research Sssociate in the Urban-Brookings Tax Policy Center at the Urban Institute, where she studies income support programs for low-income families and children.
 Before joining Urban, Maag worked at the Internal Revenue Service and Government Accountability Office as a Presidential Management Fellow.
-She is a member of the Poverty, Tax, and Transfer Policies Research Network and has recently served on panels on Assured Income and Family and Medical Leave for the National Academies of Social Insurance.
+She is a member of the Poverty, Tax, and Transfer Policies Research Network and has served on panels on Assured Income and Family and Medical Leave for the National Academies of Social Insurance.

-Matt Zwolinski, PhD, is the director of the University of San Diego’s Center for Ethics, Economics, and Public Policy and co-director of USD’s Institute for Law and Philosophy.
+Matt Zwolinski, PhD, is the Director of the University of San Diego’s Center for Ethics, Economics, and Public Policy and co-director of USD’s Institute for Law and Philosophy.
 He is the author of over forty academic articles on topics at the intersection of ethics, law and economics.
 He is also the author and editor of several books, including (with Miranda Fleischer) Basic Income: What Everyone Needs to Know, currently under contract with Oxford University Press.